 The estimate was based on the next bidding for the rental of 114 e-buses by 2024, and an average distribution per year, assuming that in 2050 all the fleet will be electrified.

-Brazilian e-bus price for an Articulated bus: \$670,000.
-Price of the other type of e-bus was taken as a reference from other Latin American city.
+Brazilian e-bus price for a Biarticulated bus.: \$670,000.
+Price of the other type of bus was taken as a reference from other Latin American city.\ accumulative e-buses vears